dram/trealla/docs/FEATURES.md

 in the current module, while *linda:init/1* allows adding extra modifiers (eg. for persistence).
 The first argument of the tuple, as with all dynamics, is indexed.
-When creating persistent tuples use the *dbs:init/0* or *dbs:load/0* etc calls to access the database log.
+When creating persistent tuples use the *dbs:init/0* or *dbs:load/0* etc calls to first load the database.

 All of the input predicates will attempt to resatisfy on backtracking.
 The blocking predicates will be notified (awoken) on a relevant assert or out.
-The non-blocking predicates can be used to implement polling.
+The non-blocking predicates can be used to implement polling behaviour.

 Note: a worker process can use the per-process dictionary.